Archive and Documentary

 This winter in upstate New York, there's more than just snow in the air.
 For students in documentary seeking to tease out the origins and threads of multi-layered stories, this semester offers courses and programming highlighting the power of the archive to shape, reveal and challenge understanding.

-Multiple projects are underway on campus and the Saratoga area.
+Multiple projects are under way on campus and the Saratoga area.
 Students in Archival Storytelling are working in MDOCS' new attic workspace, spreading out and organizing decades' worth of a theater company’s papers and identifying stories to share on the organization's 40th anniversary in 2018.
 Arts Administration Program Director David Howson has brought the administrative and performance files of The Depot Theatre of Westport, New York.
 A site visit is planned for later this spring, along with a chance to connect to longtime Depot volunteers and supporters.
 By the end of the semester, the class expects to present ideas for an exhibit and multimedia project the Depot can use in its 40th anniversary festivities.

-Public History students working with Prof. Tillman Nechtman have partnered with the New York State Historic Site Grant's Cottage, a historic house museum in nearby Wilton, and are considering the role of preservation and storytelling in this space occupied by a former president as he wrote his memoirs in the final weeks of his life.
+Public history students working with Associate Professor Tillman Nechtman have partnered with the New York State Historic Site Grant's Cottage, a historic house museum in nearby Wilton, and are considering the role of preservation and storytelling in this space occupied by a former president as he wrote his memoirs in the final weeks of his life.
 Faculty are looking into the history of the Erie Canal to prepare a partnership with the Albany Symphony Orchestra's summer Water Music to commemorate the 200th anniversary of work digging the canal.
 A Skidmore club is planning a fall 2017 exhibit in collaboration with MDOCS and Scribner Library to celebrate 25 years in operation, with oral histories and documentary exhibit in the works.
-Community partners in the Saratoga County Historian's office are drawing on archival sources, audio and video, to create a documentary film about the Great Sacandaga Lake.
+Community partners in the Saratoga County Historian's Office are drawing on archival sources, audio and video, to create a documentary film about the Great Sacandaga Lake.

 With a distinct approach to the archival storytelling, Kyle Jenks performed as James Madison and talked about the work of interpretation to students in public history on February 23; he will present on the War of 1812 from President Madison's perspective at the New York State Military Museum on March 11.
 Students were charmed to be greeted by a former president and learn about his educational travels.
 The complexities of bringing a historic personage to life in a way that is true to competing and incomplete source materials sparked the beginnings of what promises to be an ongoing conversation.